 INFJs love the deeper stuff such as What is it like growing up in your family? and What is your biggest fear?
 But of course, we don’t ask others these questions when we meet them for the first time because we know other people will find us creepy.

 Furthermore, INFJs can’t articulate their thoughts so well at the moment.
-It takes us time to gather our thoughts, let alone communicating with them.
+It takes us time to gather our thoughts, let alone communicate with them.
 People are usually talking too fast for us.
 When we had something to say, other people have already moved on to other topics.
 No one is going to wait for us to come out with a response, so all we could do is listen (even though we enjoy listening too).

-Over time, this is tiring for an INFJ because there is too much information out there, but we don’t have a quiet time to draw insights and conclusions from them.
+Over time, this is tiring for an INFJ because there is too much information out there, but we don’t have quiet time to draw insights and conclusions from them.
 Do note that INFJs’ dominant function is Introverted Intuition (Ni).
 So when we are talking to others, especially in a large group setting, we are not doing what we naturally prefer to do.

 2. INFJs write coherently but stumble a lot when speaking.

-Once a friend of mine who I know for a few years told me that he understands more about me from reading my books than talking to me in person.
+Once a friend of mine who I know for a few years told me that he understands more about me from reading my books than from talking to me in person.
 This is a funny yet sad reality for INFJs.